 Cancer cells are cells that have undergone a malignant transformation.
 This means that they have acquired the ability to grow uncontrollably and invade other tissues in the body.
-Cancer cells can spread (metastasize) to other parts of the body through the bloodstream or lymphatic system.
+They can spread (metastasize) to other parts of the body through the bloodstream or lymphatic system.

 Cancer cells are characterized by uncontrolled growth, the ability to invade other tissues, and the potential to metastasize to other parts of the body.
 Cancerous cells are cells gone wrong, in other words.
 They no longer respond to many of the signals that control cellular growth and death, as described in the Krebs Cycle.
 Cancer cells originate within tissues and, as they grow and divide, they change even further from normal.
 Over time, these cells become increasingly resistant to the controls that maintain normal tissue and as a result, they divide more rapidly than their progenitors and become less dependent on signals from other cells.